Advice from a Los Angeles Employment Lawyer

 Keep records and report them immediately per company policy.
 If the harassment continues, file a charge with the DFEH or EEOC.
 An attorney can aid in the process and represent you in legal action if needed.

 No, firing you for complaining would be illegal retaliation.
 Notify HR in writing to oppose retaliation.
-Talk to a lawyer, as firing shortly after complaining creates an inference of retaliation.
+Talk to a lawyer, as firing shortly after complaining implies retaliation.

 You can file lawsuits over discrimination, harassment, wrongful termination, wage violations, whistleblower retaliation, and certain other clear violations.
 An attorney can analyze your situation and counsel you on the possibility of a lawsuit.